New Ford Academy

 - Off-site training is delivered by a number of outside agencies on a wide range of learning needs, e.g. phonics, language programmes or social and emotional skills.

-- Our SEN team receive on-going development through enquiry, research, training and from continuous dialogue with outside agencies.
+- Our SEND team receive on-going development through enquiry, research, training and from continuous dialogue with outside agencies.

-- Our SEN team delivers training about specific learning needs during staff meetings when the need arises.
-When requested we also work in a consultative capacity, advising individual class teachers and support staff about the learning needs or well-being of their pupils.
+- Our SEND team delivers training about specific learning needs during staff meetings when the need arises.
+When requested we also work in a consultative capacity, advising individual class teachers and support staff about the learning needs or well-being of their pupils,

-- The Foundation Stage Manager, a member of the SEN team and a number of staff have attended the Nuffield Early Language Education programme for use in the Early Years.
+- The Foundation Stage Manager, a member of the SEND team and a number of staff have attended the Nuffield Early Language Education programme for use in the Early Years.

-- SEN drop in sessions for specialist support to practitioners on weekly planning.
+- SEND drop in sessions for specialist support to practitioners on weekly planning.

 - How will my child/young person be included in activities outside this classroom including school trips?